rorymbyrne/umbrella-content/en/assess-your-risk/security-planning/beginner/s_risk.md

 Many people accept risk if:

-* The probability of a threatening event is low (being struck by a meteorite from space);
+* The probability of a threatening event is low (being struck by a meteorite from outer space);
 * The impact is low (getting a paper cut);
 * The benefits outweigh the costs (driving even though you may be in an accident);
 * There are manageable, affordable ways to control and reduce risk (taking advanced driving classes, or wearing a seatbelt).